News:

 Willow

 tip2ing ? ???
-We use our toes in the desert.
-2funny
+We use our toes in the desert. :2funny:

 You're right.
 I was wrong.
 The e remains when adding ing for that verb.

 As to the portion of the "Lord's Prayer" that you quoted it is slightly off.
 The phrase on forgiveness doesn't ask for Him to forgive others but points out that we have forgiven others.
 "Forgive us our debts as we forgive our debtors."
-The reason that is so important is that Jesus immediately follows with a rather frightening instruction that if we do not forgive others neither will our heavenly Father forgive us.
-Shocked
+The reason that is so important is that Jesus immediately follows with a rather frightening instruction that if we do not forgive others neither will our heavenly Father forgive us. :o

 There are two different places in the New Testament that tell of Jesus teaching the "Lord's prayer".
 The wording in one spot is slightly different but with the same meaning.
 Translations also may use slightly different words but hopefully hold the same meaning.
 Keep in mind the words of Christ in the New Testament have been through multiple translations.
 Jesus most likely spoke in Aramaic.
 The gospels were written in Greek.